kaintels/kaintels.github.io/_pages/about.md

 My research topics of interest include, but are not limited to:

-- Multimodal emotion recognition
+- Multimodal learning
-- AI for signal processing
+- Representation learning
-- Biometrics
+- Neural architecture search